jintomenachery/ios-good-practices-and-guidelines-mopl/README.md

-#iOS Coding Guidelines & Good Practices
+#iOS Coding Guidelines

 [TOC]

 ## Influences
 - [WikiMedia coding guidelines](https://www.mediawiki.org/wiki/Wikimedia_Apps/Team/iOS/ObjectiveCStyleGuide#Influences)

+##ARC
+ARC should be enabled for all new projects.

 ## Structure

-`MARK:` comments (Swift) and [pragma marks][nshipster-pragma-marks] (Objective-C) are a great way to group your methods, especially in view controllers.
+`MARK:` comments (Swift) and [pragma marks](http://nshipster.com/pragma/) (Objective-C) are a great way to group your methods, especially in view controllers.
 Here is an Objective C example for a common structure that works with almost any view controller:

 ```objectiveC
 @interface FooViewController() : UIViewController<FoobarDelegate> {